epsy/clize/docs/faq.rst

 * Convert the idioms of a function signature into those of a CLI,
 * Parse the input that CLI arguments are.

-It turns out that just asking the signature from `inspect.signature` is not good enough:
+It turns out that just asking for the function signature from `inspect.signature` is not good enough:

 * Python 2 users cannot write keyword-only parameters.
 * `inspect.signature` cannot process decorators that return a function with